ScorpioCPH/ceph-test/ubuntu-deploy.md

 rbd: map failed: (6) No such device or address
 ```

-if there is `rbd: sysfs write failed` error occur as above, you should disable some features and retry:
+If there is `rbd: sysfs write failed` error occur as above, you should disable some features and retry:

 1. check image features